saferactive/site/content/authors/joey/_index.md

 ---
 # Display name
-name: Robin Lovelace
+name: Joey Talbot

 # Username (this should match the folder name)
 authors:
-- admin
+- joey

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Associate Professor of Transport Data Science
+role: Research Fellow in Transport Data Science

 # Organizations/Affiliations
 organizations: